jaycody/BDD-js/README.md

 * Each test must pass if they're run alone.
 To run a single test:
 `mocha test.js --grep 'test name'`

-#### Stub most performanc heavy operations
+#### Stub most performance heavy operations
-* when possible, stub networkds or other long operations
+* when possible, stub networks or other long operations
 * use sinon.js for most stubbing needs

 #### Naming Conventions